Jtachan/enigma_cipher/docs/enigma_machine.md

 ### `EnigmaMachine.from_configuration_file(input_path, reset_after_ciphering=True)`

 Initializes the machine from a .json configuration file.
+Configuration files from previous released versions are supported.

 _Parameters_